Live, Learn and Earn

 The primary role of the senior site Resident Service Coordinators is to connect residents with the services and support necessary to enable them to remain living independently and safely in housing.
 The Resident Service Coordinators maintain office hours onsite at our three senior and disabled designated buildings, Walnut Place, Northport, and Canyon Pointe.
 The Service Coordinators are available to assist individual residents in connecting to resources and services from the community.

 The senior sites Resident Service Coordinators are also available on a referral basis for BHP residents residing at other sites.

 The family site Resident Service Coordinators provides support to families to help them raise their families in healthy and safe environments.
-Office hours are available at the Kalmia site and by appointment at the other family sites.
 Through assessment and resource linkages, the Service Coordinators helps the families to be successful in providing for their families and in becoming greater contributors to their community.
 Examples include:

 - Referrals for parents to early childhood educational programs

 - Providing assistance in identifying and accessing resources to support educational and employment goals